crypto-club/mgnts-crypto-club.github.io/README.md

 ```

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://mgnts-crypto-club.github.io/contact-us/) and we’ll help you sort it out.
+Having trouble with Pages? [contact support](https://mgnts-crypto-club.github.io/contact-us/) and we’ll help you sort it out.

+### NFT?

+Need more information on NFTs?
+Check this link out [NFT](https://mgnts-crypto-club.github.io/nft/)